Innovative biotechnology leader developing transformative new drugs

 Clear Business Strategy

 Nyrada is focused on drug discovery and developing innovative new treatments for which there is a large unmet clinical need and substantial market potential.
-The company aims to develop best-in-class drugs focussing on neuroprotection (reducing brain injury) and cardioprotection.
-Nyrada’s lead drug candidate – NYR-B103 – has demonstrated strong preclinical efficacy in protecting the brain from secondary injury following stroke, in addition to strong preclinical efficacy in protecting the heart following acute myocardial-ischemic reperfusion injury.
-The ability to leverage two applications from one drug candidate places Nyrada in a strong position to ensure commercial success via an economic and efficient pathway.
+The company aims to develop best-in-class drugs focusing on neuroprotection (TBI) and cardioprotection (MIRI).
+Nyrada’s lead drug candidate – Xolatryp – has demonstrated strong preclinical efficacy in protecting the brain from secondary injury following stroke, in addition to strong preclinical efficacy in protecting the heart following acute MIRI.
+The ability to leverage two applications from one drug candidate places Nyrada in a strong position to ensure commercial success via an economical and efficient pathway.

 Nyrada has a well-defined strategy to maximise the value of its drug development pipeline through targeted out-licensing.
 Importantly, Nyrada’s business model allows for licensing agreements based on specific indications and geographic markets, creating a flexible and scalable path to commercialisation.
 By pursuing this approach, Nyrada can leverage partnerships with larger pharmaceutical companies to handle manufacturing and distribution, enabling a capital-efficient strategy to monetise its R&D investments while focusing on further innovation.